 With Bizagi you don’t have to worry about losing any of the information you have saved on Lotus Notes, as Bizagi wraps an agile layer around legacy systems and third-party technology.
 It connects easily with your existing technologies, so no need to rip and replace.
 And everything is done through a low-code approach to create an agile system that you can manage with ease.

 Support this project with a Center of Excellence, and you’ll be well on your way to digital success.
 Read our free whitepaper, ‘Building a Digital Process Center of Excellence’ for the four essential steps you need to build yours.
 By using a CoE approach to digital process management, you can create a culture of collaboration and experimentation across your business and enable an agile approach to delivering a business solution that will help you to deliver rapid results.

-You can also find out more in our webinar on the broader topic of ‘How Digital Process Management Enables Business Agility’.
-Simply sign up for a BrightTalk account if you don’t already have one and watch the video on the player below.
+You can also find out more in our webinar on the broader topic of ‘How Digital Process Management Enables Business Agility’ by watching the video below.